Clownshark100/Project-physics/README.md

 * Oleksandr Yasinovskyy

 Comments:
-* Implement drag-and-click methods in AbstractWindow
+* (Optional) Implement drag-and-click methods in AbstractWindow
 * (Optional) Modify dialogs to be JavaFX Popups
-* Finish at least one full window before giving in the algorithm
+* Use Zelda Faeries for charges (Bullet Bill for Cannon?)
 * Closer to end, work on optimisation and shift to interface constants